-MNGS offers unique, one-day outings for anyone interested in hiking in glaciated terrain, skiing off-piste in mountainous areas such as the Valley Blanche in Chamonix, or simply learning how to stay safe on a glacier when approaching any mountain route.
+We offer unique, one-day outings for anyone interested in visiting glaciated terrain, or simply learning how to stay safe on a glacier when approaching any mountain route.
 What we teach is not defined to a particular area, but is designed to help you understand the formation of all glaciers, the dangers they represent, how to traverse such areas safely and wisely, and what to do in the event you or a member of your party does fall into a crevasse or step through an undetected snowbridge.

 These outings are not difficult – anyone who can hike can do this – and are not designed to be exhausting, but highly educational and fun.

 Crevasse formation, glacial movement, hidden crevasse detection, the equipment required to extricate yourself or another fallen victim, proper rope and gear, tie-in procedures and team movement are all part of what you will learn on a remarkable and spectacular day high in the mountains.

-These days with our mountain professionals will prepare you to be a secure and knowledgeable part of a rope team, and assure that you know what gear to carry anytime you plan to travel on glaciers anywhere, and how not to become an accident statistic due to ignorance or insufficient preparation for such excursions.
+These days with mountain professionals will prepare you to be a secure and knowledgeable part of a rope team, and assure that you know what gear to carry anytime you plan to travel on glaciers anywhere, and how not to become an accident statistic due to ignorance or insufficient preparation for such excursions.

 Come with us for a fantastic day of adventure in terrain you will never forget.
-After an outing with MNGS, you can enjoy traveling on glaciers and avoid being one of the many who do so incorrectly and unsafely every day.
+After such an outing you can enjoy traveling on glaciers and avoid being one of the many who do so incorrectly and unsafely every day.

 Planned dates are posted on our Calendar, but we will also schedule a specific day for you and your own group anytime.